 -a few lyrics from Eric Carmen’s 1976 Ballad “Love is all that Matters”

 We look at our world, our country, sometimes even in our own communities and we see so many tough stories, dangerous film footage and tragedies play out in front of our own lives.
-No matter where we live, we are not immune to the realities of todays news.
-Even in our own little town of Grand Blanc, Michigan we are a little more than thirty minutes from the school where the shooting took place at Oxford High School that killed four innocent students who just happened to be in the wrong place at the wrong time.
+No matter where we live, we are not immune to the realities of today’s news.
+Even in our own little town of Grand Blanc, Michigan we are a little more than thirty minutes from the school where the shooting took place at Oxford High School that killed four innocent students who just happened to be in the wrong place at the wrong time, a few years aback and then in our own community a Church fire in the fall and a young husband, soon to be a father was killed in a workplace shooting, shortly before Thanksgiving.
 You go to most major cities and crime has changed those historic places so much so that business have moved out.
-Look at our country and you see political discourse and a world that is turned upside down where evil was played out and filmed for the world to see, yet millions around the world see it totally different with many around the world either misinformed or misled and support pure evil.
+Look at our country and you see political discourse and a world that is turned upside down where evil plays out and filmed for the world to see, yet millions around the world see it totally different with many around the world either misinformed or misled and support pure evil.
 Even some college campuses, once a haven for young adults to explore new ideas, is now a breading ground for hatred and indoctrination of developing minds.
+We all can think at the assassination of young husband and father, Charlie Kirk back on September 10 a little over 3 months ago, filmed for the world to see.

 The more time that goes by, the more it seems as if the chasm or valley of a gray area gets smaller and that it’s more of black and white, more clearer to see good versus evil.
 Whether it is the government or media, it’s hard to decipher which, seems to want to divide it’s citizens.
 However, it seems to me as if the average American is better and smarter than that.
-The people I seem to know and talk to want good for their fellow citizens, safe communities, a strong economy, consequences for those who break the law and a government that serves the people, realizes that and does not go against law abiding citizens.
+The people I know and talk to want good for their fellow citizens, safe communities, a strong economy, consequences for those who break the law and a government that serves the people, realizes that and does not go against law abiding citizens.
 They want their children to get a good education that focuses on reading, writing a and arithmetic and not issues best left to be learned in the home.
-Most people I know are not concerned with who a person loves but rather subscribes to the philosophy of “Love They Neighbor” regardless of what they believe in and the Golden Rule to “Do unto others as they would have them do unto you.”
-When you come right down to it, “Love is all that matters.”
+Most people I know are not concerned with whom a person chooses to love, but rather subscribes to the philosophy of “Love They Neighbor” regardless of what they believe in and the Golden Rule to “Do unto others as they would have them do unto you.”
+When it comes right down to it, “Love is all that matters.”

 Think about those who do not treat those they know and those they do not with respect.
 Think about the employee who does not give their job their all, or the employee who disrespects their employer by doing a half effort of a job (commonly known in our family as a “half-assed job).
 Their employer is paying them to actually DO their job.
 That means showing up on time and giving it their best effort.
 To do anything less is stealing from their employer.
 Likewise, the employer who disrespects their employees or who treats them unfairly is wrong as well.
 Good or evil?